ShawxingKwok/Tracer/README.md

 ## Deficiency and its expected resolution by IDE

-## My sample needs optimized or replaced.
+## Sample optimization
 My sample misses some important details but I have no good idea to add corresponding Atm functions in moderate size.
-Welcome to optimize it or donate a demo small but displaying all important details!
+Welcome to optimize it or donate a demo small but displaying all important tracer details!

 ## My Words